Categories

 • Multiple cameras — one camera is plenty until you’re doing interviews or cutaways regularly

-• Cinema cameras (FX3, FX30) — genuine overkill for talking-head finance content unless you’re doing B-roll-heavy documentary-style videos
+• Cinema cameras (FX3, FX30) — overkill for talking-head finance content unless you’re doing B-roll-heavy documentary work

 • Teleprompters over £200 — a £150 phone-based teleprompter does everything a £1,500 broadcast one does for YouTube

-• Multi-light setups beyond 3-point — once you have key + fill + hair, additional lights add complexity without proportional quality gains
+• Multi-light setups beyond three-point — once you have key + fill + hair, extra lights add complexity without proportional gains

 • Condenser microphones in untreated rooms — you’ll hate the result; stick to the SM7B